parkerjgit/algorithms/markdown/searching_and_sorting/searching.md

 Can't do better than O(n) time complexity, BUT:
 * if going to perform search many times, sort first for O(logn) look-up after initial search
-* can optimize for very small n by hashing values for constant time look-up at the cost of O(n) memory.
+* can optimize for small n by hashing values for constant time look-up at the cost of O(n) memory.
 If values map to array indices can hash with array.
 * can optimizing for very large n, by placing a sentinal at end to obviate need for n loop termination condition checks

 ```js